Table of Contents Show

 Hiking is possible in early September.
 Later, by mid to late September, mountains are off-limits for hiking.
 Seasonal places get shut by October.

 In autumn, you can observe animals like moose, goats, caribou, bears, muskoxen, and other animals migrating to different locations.
 You can go on whale-watching tours or visit national parks.

 11.5.
 Festivals in Autumn

 Although there are festivals celebrated in summer, you can find a few of them in fall as well.
-Sitka WhaleFest is an event that acts as a tribute to Alaska’s whale population.
-Alaska day is another popular event celebrated in October.
+Sitka WhaleFest is an event that is a tribute to Alaska’s whale population.
+Alaska Day is another popular event celebrated in October.

 12.1 Alaska Summer and Spring Packing List

 - Wool Socks

 - Rain Boots, Rain Pants, and Rain Jacket